About This Drug

 - Muscle tissue injury, you may have unexplained muscle pain, tenderness or weakness

-- Inflammation of your pancreas.
-Your doctor will check your pancreas function as needed
+- May affect pancreas function.
+Your doctor will check your pancreas function as needed.

 - Blood sugar levels may change.
 If you have diabetes, changes may need to be made to your diabetes medication.